Replacing functors with enriched ones: Introduction

 \begin{theoremA} Let $\Cin$ be a small spectral category that admits cotensors by $\SSS^{-1}$, let $\modN$ be a good spectral model category and assume that the hom-spaces of the underlying $\Top_*$-category of $\Cin$ are nondegenerately based.
 For any $\Top_*$-enriched functor $F \colon \Cin \to \modN$, there exists a canonical map

 and $F$ is naturally equivalent to an $\Sp$-enriched functor if and only if this map is a weak equivalence for every $c$ in $\Cin$. \end{theoremA}

 Here $\mathbb{L}\Sigma$ denotes the left derived functor of the suspension functor, and the canonical map $\mathbb{L} \Sigma F(c) \to F(c^{\SSS^{-1}})$ is constructed in \Cref{construction:Sigma1}.
 One can view the condition that the map $\mathbb{L} \Sigma F(c) \to F(c^{\SSS^{-1}})$ is a weak equivalence as a linearity condition: since cotensors by $\SSS^{-1}$ are a type of suspension, this map being a weak equivalence can be interpreted as saying that $F$ preserves suspensions.
 The definition of a good spectral model category is given in \Cref{def:SpectralGoodness} below; like in the topological case, it is a condition that is satisfied in many examples that one encounters in nature.
 Finally, let us also mention that we upgrade the statement of \Cref{TheoremC} to a Quillen equivalence in \Cref{theorem:MainTheoremLinearOrthogonal2}.
-It should be noted that Pereira proved a similar result in \cite[Thm.\ 10.15]{Pereira2013SpectralOperad} for functors enriched in symmetric spectra, namely when $\modN$ is the category $\mathrm{Mod}_B$ and $\Cin$ is a certain small full subcategory of $\mathrm{Mod}_A$, where $A$ and $B$ are commutative algebras in symmetric spectra.
+It is worth pointing out that in the context of symmetric spectra, Pereira proved a similar result in \cite[Thm.\ 10.15]{Pereira2013SpectralOperad} for functors between categories of modules over commutative algebra objects in symmetric spectra.

+We obtain an analogous result about spectral functors $\Cin \to \modN$ when $\Cin$ admits \textbf{tensors} with $\SSS^{-1}$ instead of cotensors in \cref{theorem:MainTheoremLinearOrthogonal1Tensored}, although under more restrictive conditions.
+As an illustration of how to combine the various main results, we also prove the following.

+\begin{corollaryA} An unenriched functor $\Sp_{\mathrm{fin}} \to \Sp$ is naturally equivalent to a spectral functor if and only if it preserves stable equivalences and is linear. \end{corollaryA}

 In Goodwillie calculus, an important role is played by symmetric multilinear functors.
 Since the intended applications of this work lie in Goodwillie calculus, we also deduce analogues of our main results for (symmetric) functors of multiple variables in \Cref{ssec:MultireducedFunctors,ssec:MultilinearFunctors}.